elj40/BetterMB/README.md

 - You don't have to comment everything, but please make sure its readable

 ## Licensing
-- All contributions must comply with the [Project License].
+- All contributions must comply with the GNU GPLv3 (software that uses this code must be open source on request).

 ## Review Process
 - Expect a code review before merging.